-Due to historical net losses, we had an accumulated deficit of \$1.4 billion as of December 31, 2019.
-We have funded our research and development operations through sales of equity securities, the issuance of convertible notes, cash received from customers, and collaborative arrangements.
-At December 31, 2019, we had available cash, cash equivalents and marketable securities of \$2.1 billion.
-Our cash and marketable securities balances are held in a variety of interest-bearing instruments, including money market accounts, corporate debt securities and U.S. government securities.
+Due to historical net losses, we had an accumulated deficit of \$1.7 billion as of December 31, 2020.
+We have funded our research and development operations through sales of equity securities, the issuance of convertible notes, cash received from customers for the sale of our commercialized products, and collaborative arrangements.
+At December 31, 2020, we had available cash, cash equivalents and marketable securities of \$1.8 billion.
+Our cash and marketable securities balances are held in a variety of interest-bearing instruments, including money market accounts, and U.S. government debt securities.
 Available cash is invested in accordance with our investment policy's primary objectives of liquidity, safety of principal and diversity of investments.

-Cash provided by operating activities.
-The \$374.5 million increase in cash provided by operating activities from 2018 to 2019 was due primarily to our increased product revenues and changes in working capital.
+Cash (used in) provided by operating activities.
+The \$835.3 million decrease in cash provided by operating activities from 2019 to 2020 was due primarily to cash outflows related to our collaboration and license agreements, in particular, the \$804.5 million upfront consideration paid to MorphoSys, and, to a lesser extent, changes in working capital.

 Cash used in investing activities.
 Our investing activities, other than purchases, sales and maturities of marketable securities, have consisted predominantly of capital expenditures and purchases of long term investments.
+During 2020, net cash used in investing activities was \$269.0 million, which represents purchase of long term equity investments of \$95.5 million, purchases of marketable securities of \$516.9 million and capital expenditures of \$187.4 million, offset in part by the sale and maturity of marketable securities of \$513.5 million and the sale of long term investment of \$17.3 million.
 During 2019, net cash used in investing activities was \$87.5 million, which represents purchases of marketable securities of \$374.8 million and capital expenditures of \$78.1 million, offset in part by the sale and maturity of marketable securities of \$365.4 million.
-During 2018, net cash used in investing activities was \$86.4 million, which represents purchases of marketable securities of \$159.9 million, capital expenditures of \$73.5 million, and purchases of long term investments of \$8.9 million, offset in part by the sale and maturity of marketable securities of \$159.9 million, capital expenditures of \$155.9 million.

 Cash provided by financing activities.
-During 2019 and 2018, net cash provided by financing activities was \$45.7 million and \$14.7 million, respectively, consisting primarily of proceeds from the issuance of common stock under our stock plans, offset in part by cash paid to ARIAD/Takeda for contingent consideration.
+During 2020 and 2019, net cash provided by financing activities was \$71.7 million and \$45.7 million, respectively, consisting primarily of proceeds from the issuance of common stock under our stock plans, offset in part by cash paid to ARIAD/Takeda for contingent consideration.

-The following summarizes our significant contractual obligations as of December 31, 2019 and the effect those obligations are expected to have on our liquidity and cash flow in future periods (in millions):
+The following summarizes our significant contractual obligations as of December 31, 2020 and the effect those obligations are expected to have on our liquidity and cash flow in future periods (in millions):